-As consumers, we are now more likely to buy from a brand whose values resonate to ours and, most importantly, whose actions benefit the world.
+As consumers, we are now more likely to buy from a brand whose values resonate with ours and, most importantly, whose actions benefit the world.
 In the end, some brands have the money, the resources, and the power to change the world, don't they?
-Neutrality and silence is not an option anymore and brands nowadays are expected to be agents of change.
+Neutrality and silence are no longer an option, and brands nowadays are expected to be agents of change.

-In fact, recent reports point to a growth in the expectations that the customers have of the companies.
-For instance, the results of the 2020 Edelman Trust Barometer show that 92% of people consider essential that their employers speak out on social issues.
+In fact, recent reports point to a growth in the customers' expectations of companies.
+For instance, the 2020 Edelman Trust Barometer results show that 92% of people consider it essential that their employers speak out on social issues.

 This trend is also prominent in the youngest generations.
-According to a study carried out by Reach3 Insights in July 2020, 76% of Generation Z users demand that brands promote social movements and help to make a change in the world.
+According to a study carried out by Reach3 Insights in July 2020, 76% of Generation Z users demand that brands promote social movements and change worldwide.